kristianpedersen/WebVibrato/readme.md

 # WebVibrato

-My MIDI keyboard doesn't have a pitch/mod wheel, so I set out to make a fun browser tool.

-Software synthesizers don't always use the modwheel for vibrato.
-It would be kind of silly for lush strings to have vibrato.

-WebVibrato doesn't do modwheel control - it simply shifts the pitchbend really, really fast.

-![Image showing how WebVibrato controls pitch bend instead of mod wheel.]
-(pbvibrato.png)
+Do you also lack a pitch/mod wheel?
+WebVibrato takes care of it by moving the pitchbend wheel for you when you press a key.

+WebVibrato was made using [WebMidi.js](https://github.com/cotejp/webmidi)

+## Description

-WebVibrato has three rows:
+WebVibrato has three rows, all of which have 3 speeds (super slow, normal, super fast):
 * Vibrato
 * Upwards pitch slides
 * Downwards pitch slides